koachan/sparc64-linux-jdk/README.md

 Unfortunately, it's very unlikely that I'd ever provide builds for version 8.
 Currently, I personally don't use OpenJDK 8, so there's little interest from my side to do it.
+I _might_ do one if I have the time to do it, but overall it's a lower-priority thing to do for me.

 ### What about OpenJDK 17?